- Docente: Emanuele Gruppioni

 Registration for the exam is mandatory through Alma Esami.
 This exam is a single exam for the Integrated Course in NEUROLOGICAL SCIENCES AND REHABILITATION, along with the Orthotics and Orthopedic Aids 3 module.

-The final test consists of a written exam covering the content of the syllabus, consisting of multiple-choice questions and open-ended questions.
-It is designed to assess the level and comprehensiveness of knowledge acquired in the specific areas covered by the course, as well as the ability to integrate this knowledge in addressing complex topics.
-The exam is also designed to assess the effectiveness of the lessons, with an individual score based on the average preparation of the class.
-The module grade is included in the calculation of the overall IC grade, weighted according to the credits for the module itself.
+The final test consists of a written exam covering the topics included in the syllabus and is composed of both multiple-choice questions with several alternatives and open-ended questions.
+The purpose of the test is to assess the degree and completeness of the knowledge acquired in the specific areas discussed, as well as the ability to integrate such knowledge when addressing complex issues.
+Furthermore, the test is designed to evaluate the effectiveness of the lessons, with the student’s grade also reflecting the overall preparation of the class.

-Students with learning disabilities and temporary or permanent disabilities are encouraged to contact the dedicated office ( Link) as soon as possible to discuss appropriate compensatory measures.
-The request must be submitted in advance (15 days before the exam date) to the instructor, who will evaluate the appropriateness of the measures, taking into account the learning objectives.
+Students with learning disorders or temporary/permanent disabilities are invited to contact the dedicated office ( Link) as soon as possible to agree on appropriate compensatory measures.
+The request must be submitted in advance (15 days before the exam date) to the instructor, who will assess the adequacy of the measures considering the educational objectives.

 Teaching tools